mikeshen/mikeshen.github.io/_pages/cv.md

   * Volunteer basketball coach - grades 6-8, focused on mentoring primarily underserved Asian youth in Manhattan.
 In my coaching, I pride myself in leading by doing.
 I emphasize positive learning and teaching life-long values and strong foundations through the game.
   Fifth Avenue Presbyterian Church (Started volunteering in Dec 2024, ongoing)
 * Volunteer Sunday school teacher
-  * ages 3-5, fostering a positive and supportive environment for children to learn and grow.
+  * ages 3-5, fostering a positive and supportive environment for children to learn and grow during the key critical years!